rhpvorderman/sequali/README.rst

   a good introduction.
 + Wouter de Coster for his `excellent post on how to correctly average phred scores <https://gigabaseorgigabyte.wordpress.com/2017/06/26/averaging-basecall-quality-scores-the-right-way/>`_.
-+ Marcel Martin for providing extensive feedback on every aspect of the program.
++ Marcel Martin for providing very extensive feedback.

 License
 =======